snehal-145/java_project/README.md

 Open the GUI project in your IDE.

-Run the main GUI class (EventManagementGUI.java).
+Run the main GUI class (EventManager.java).

 The application window will open for admin or participant operations.